lake-wg/edhoc/draft-ietf-lake-edhoc.md

    * New section on message deduplication
    * New appendix containin all CDDL definitions
    * New appendix with change log
-   * Removed section "Other Documents Referncing EDHOC"
+   * Removed section "Other Documents Referencing EDHOC"
    * Clarifications based on review comments